| |

 That being said, this is also the most popular time in the park, so being able to plan your trip during the weekdays can help cut back on the crowds.

-If you’re into photography, love the outdoors, or just want to check a new National Park off your bucket list, then visiting this California gem in summer is a must.
+If you’re into photography, love the outdoors, or just want to witness some of the biggest trees in the world, then visiting this California gem in summer is a must.

 Laguna Beach

-It’s a little less than two hours from L.A. without traffic, and though I love the beaches in Santa Monica and Venice, Laguna is the best place to plan a beach day during the summer.
+It’s a little less than two hours from L.A. without traffic, and though I love the beaches in Santa Monica and Venice, Laguna is the best place to plan a beach day during the summer as it really is home to the best beaches in California.

 The water is so much cleaner and warmer, and in my opinion, the surrounding scenery of the beaches is a lot more idyllic.